ZanderSparrow/12-gates/_PRESS-RELEASE.md

   > A very simple user interface with only still graphics makes it possible to develope the game quickly.

 ## Quote from You ##
-  > This life thing we're doing is pretty interesting, isn't it?
+  > Life is so interesting.

 ## How to Get Started ##
-  > To play the game, simply click start.
+  > To play the game click ENTER, and to fight click on the gatekeeper.

 ## Customer Quote ##
   > "I can't stop thinking about this game.
 It's strange, but in a good way." -John H. Doe